biotaphy/tutorials/_sphinx_config/tutorial/w11_format_visualize.rst

 Tutorial 10: Create Visualizations for Outputs
 ==============================

-Site statistics created in Tutorials 9 and 10 are saved into one or more matrix files with sites along the 0 axis (rows).
+Most matrices used for input or output to Biotaphy tools with sites along the 0 axis (rows) and species data or statistics along the 1 axis (columns).
 Axis headers for the 0 axis contain the x and y coordinates for the centroid of each grid cell.
-The 1 axis contains a different statistic in every column.
+The 1 axis contains a species name or statistic for each column.

+PAMs are created in Tutorial 8 from a set of species distribution layers, encoding presence or absence values according to a set of defined rules.
+The layers are saved into a matrix file called a Presence Absence Matrix (PAM).
+Each column contains data for a single species.
+To examine the results of encoding you can create a multi-band raster image of up to 256 bands.
+PAMs can be rasterized before or after "wrangling".
+In particular, rasterizing after applying the PurgeEmptySlicesWrangler may be significantly smaller, as the number of species may be less (creating fewer bands) and the geospatial extent may be reduced.

+Site statistics created in Tutorials 9 and 10 are saved into one or more matrix files.
+Each column contains a different statistic.

-These statistics can be written to a raster or vector file and displayed as a map in a GIS or other map application.
+The PAM and site statistics can be written to a raster or vector file and displayed as a map in a GIS or other map application.

 --------------------
 Introduction